June 20, 2018 7:30 am

-I’m not sure if I have ‘sensitive’ skin per se but I certainly react to lower quality ingredients, my skin (just like me) definitely has ideas above its station!
+For anyone wondering about my skin type, I’m fairly lucky with what I guess would be classed as ‘normal’… However I certainly do react to lower quality ingredients, my skin (just like me) definitely has ideas above its station!
 Ha!

-Either way though, if you do have sensitive skin, I would imagine that all of the above face masks would work well for you.
+Either way though, if you do have sensitive skin, I would imagine that all of the above face masks would work well for you as they all contain high quality ingredients.
 (Always do a patch test first though, if you’re uncertain.)